kfrey-idm/emodpy-workflow/README.md

 (https://www.python.org/downloads/release/python-3913/) in Windows or Linux and assumes it is custom-installed into C:\Python39 in Windows or /c/Python39 in Linux.
 (Downloads:  <a href="https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe">exe</a>,  <a href="https://www.python.org/ftp/python/3.9.13/Python-3.9.13.tgz">tgz</a>)

-- This guide further assumes a Linux-like command terminal is being used for Windows (e.g. git bash in Windows), not the built-in Windows cmd.
+- This guide further assumes a Linux-like command terminal is being used for Windows (for example, git bash in Windows), not the built-in Windows cmd.

 ---